sachin2712/finance/README.md

        cd /public_html/bank

-step 5: then type
+step 5: Then type

 gzip -df socially.tar.gz ( in place of socially.tar.gz enter your zip file name )

 step 6: tar -xf your_file_name.tar

-step 7: after extracting file using tar we will get a folder bundle. go to bundle folder and move all file outside using these commands
+step 7: After extracting file using tar we will get a folder bundle. go to bundle folder and move all file outside using these commands

         cd bundle